I’m a huge fan of artist Raphael Schnepf.

 Morning — oil on panel.

-Over the years I’ve been privileged to know Raf and his beautiful family and friends.
-A decade ago I was honored to be the best man at his wedding to his lady, Margaret.
-Years later, I still marvel at his prolific nature and creative energy as he continues to produce beautiful art in a variety of mediums.
+Over the years, I’ve been privileged to know Raf and his beautiful family and friends.
+A decade ago, I was honored to be the best man at his wedding to his lady, Margaret.
+Years later, I still marvel at his prolific nature and creative energy as he continues producing beautiful art in various mediums.
 You see, Raf’s art extends well beyond airbrush, or any single medium for that matter.
 His free-flowing hand-lettering is fluid and inspiring.
 His figurative artworks still move me.
-His glasswork is pretty awesome as well.
-And I’m sure there are are a variety of creative expressions that I shall fall short of listing here.
-As you might imagine, it would be nearly impossible to celebrate his nearly 50 years of creations in a single post.
-Clearly, I’m a fan of his work as a contemporary renaissance artist, and master of many mediums.
-I am especially honored to share Raphael Schnepf’s art and talents with you here as my Featured Artist of the Month.
+His glasswork is pretty awesome, as well.
+And I’m sure there are a variety of creative expressions that I shall fall short of listing here.
+As you might imagine, it would be nearly impossible to celebrate his nearly 50 years of creation in a single post.
+Clearly, I’m a fan of his work as a contemporary renaissance artist and master of many mediums.
+I am honored to share Raphael Schnepf’s art and talents with you as my Featured Artist of the Month.

 Heat — acrylic on canvas.